Hennamaria07/Question_Bank/Bug.md

-## Bug Fix — Modal Not Opening
+# Bug Fix — Checkbox Status Not Showing
 ## Task

-Fix the bug where clicking the button should show the modal.
+Fix the bug so that checking the checkbox updates the message.

 ## Buggy Code
 ``` html